api-platform/core/README.md

 ## Documentation

-The documentation of API Platform can be browsed [on the official website](https://api-platform.com/docs/).
+The documentation of API Platform Core Library can be browsed [on the official website](https://api-platform.com/docs/core).